EinStack/glide/README.md

 ## Community

-- Join Discord for real-time discussions
+- Join [Discord](https://discord.gg/z4DmAbJP) for real-time discussion

 Open [an issue](https://github.com/modelgateway/glide/issues) or start [a discussion](https://github.com/modelgateway/glide/discussions) if there is a feature or an enhancement you'd like to see in Glide.